ted-ncg/labs/12-call-remote-api.md

 ### Proxying

-You may need to add the following proxy information to your Run Configurations as **VM** Arguments:
+You may need to add the following proxy information to your Run Configurations as **VM** Options:

-    -Dhttp.proxyHost=userproxy.visa.com -Dhttp.proxyPort=80
+    `-Dhttp.proxyHost=userproxy.visa.com -Dhttp.proxyPort=80`